George LAURIE #599

 Indigenous Australian, George LAURIE, 42nd Infantry Battalion

 George Laurie a stockman, was born at Comet Downs in 1889 to Harry and Marie Laurie.
-His father was ‘Cinghalese’ and his mother a half caste Aboriginal woman.
-When he volunteered to serve with the first AIF in November 1915 he was 26 and named his sister Violet as his next of kin.
+His father was ‘Cinghalese’ and his mother an Aboriginal woman.
+When he volunteered to serve with the first AIF in November 1915 he named his sister Violet as his next of kin.

 George trained at Thompson's Paddock, Enoggera where the 42nd Infantry Battalion had recently been formed.
 Assigned to 'C' Company he travelled to Sydney by troop train then embarked onboard HMAT Borda in June 1916, bound for England and the war in France.